Allegheny-Computer-Science-100-S2020/cs100-S2020-inclass-starter/README.md

 - The ExploreDataTypes.java in src/main/java/inclass has exactly 1 of the `import java.util.Date` fragment
 - The ExploreDataTypes.java in src/main/java/inclass has exactly 1 of the `new Date()` fragment
 - The ExploreDataTypes.java in src/main/java/inclass has exactly 4 of the `System.out.println(` fragment
+- The file CompareInputValues.java exists in the src/main/java/inclass directory
+- The file ComputeAverage.java exists in the src/main/java/inclass directory
 - The file ComputeGasMileage.java exists in the src/main/java/inclass directory
 - The file ExploreDataTypes.java exists in the src/main/java/inclass directory
+- The file PerformStringMutation.java exists in the src/main/java/inclass directory
+- The PerformStringMutation.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment
+- The PerformStringMutation.java in src/main/java/inclass has exactly 0 of the `TODO` fragment

 ## Downloading Project Updates